andrewcoggins/TradingPlatform/README.md

 ```
 git clone https://github.com/andrewcoggins/TradingPlatform
 ```
-or clone using the *clone or download* button
+or clone using the *clone or download* button above.
+2. Open the project in the java IDE of your choice.
+Be sure to enable maven nature upon creation of your project.
+3. The project should be ready to use.
+Direct any enduring issues to this project's [here](https://github.com/andrewcoggins/TradingPlatform/issues) issue page.

+## Requirements

+Java 8 and Java SDK are necessary to run TP.
+All further requirements are described in *pom.xml* and will be added upon enabling maven nature.

 ## To Use

 You can track bugs [here](https://github.com/andrewcoggins/TradingPlatform/issues).
 For general inquiries about TP, please reach out to <acoggins38@gmail.com>.